Updated April 8, 2023

 - Cells can select only one cell at a time i.e. Cells (1, 1).Select means in the first-row first column select i.e. A1 cell.
 If you want to select A1 & A2 together CELLS property cannot do this task.

-- Range can select many cells at a time i.e. Range (“A1:A5”).Select means this will select the cells from A1 to A5.
+- The range can select many cells at a time, i.e. Range (“A1:A5”).Select means this will select the cells from A1 to A5.

 Things to Remember

-- We can perform all those methods related to RANGE property in VBA as well.
+- We can perform all those methods related to the RANGE property in VBA as well.

-- CELLS property can select only one cell but RANGE property can select many cells at a time.
+- CELLS property can select only one cell, but the RANGE property can select many cells at a time.